adonisjs/attachment-lite/README.md

 ## Features

 - Turn any column in your database to an image attachment data type.
 - No additional database tables are required.
-The file metadata is stored as JSON within the same column.
+The metadata of the original and responsive images are stored as JSON within the same column.
 - Automatically removes the old images (original and generated responsive images) from the disk when a new image is assigned to the model.
 - Handles failure cases gracefully.
 No images will be stored if the model fails to persist.
 - Similarly, no old images are removed if the model fails to persist during an update or the deletion fails.